rodopiip/Shepherd/README.md

 As of May 2023, Shepherd is in the initial development phase, with its core functionalities and features currently being built.

-Current version includes:

-- Basic database structure with MySQL Workbench
-- Essential API endpoints

-The following features are planned but not yet implemented:
+### Update as of June 14, 2023:

+We've made significant progress on the database architecture.
+Hibernate entity classes for each table have been created, and we've relocated the database to a local machine for focused troubleshooting and further development.
+The connectivity issues encountered with AWS led to this change of course.
+Our efforts are currently centered on the Liquibase aspect of the API.

+Today's challenges were numerous, but we tackled each one head-on.
+Although the API is not currently runnable, we're confident we're moving in the right direction.

+### Planned Next Steps:

+- Implement Log4j for better log management and tracing, aiding in future troubleshooting.
-- Migration to AWS for remote database management
+- Resume efforts to establish a remote database connection with AWS once the API issues have been resolved.
-- Comprehensive unit tests
-- Full set of API endpoints
+- Extend our set of API endpoints.
+- Establish a comprehensive suite of unit tests.
-- Integration with mobile front-end
+- Begin integration efforts with the mobile front-end once the API is stable.

 Please note that while we're working hard to bring these features to life, this is a preliminary plan and could change as the project evolves.

 ## Technology Stack

+### Current:

+- **Languages & Frameworks**: Java
+- **Database & Persistence**: MySQL
+- **Development Environment**: IntelliJ IDEA

 ### Planned:

-- **Languages & Frameworks**: Java
-- **Database & Persistence**: MySQL, AWS (in progress)
+- **Database & Persistence**: AWS
 - **Build & Dependency Management**: [To be decided]
 - **Testing & Documentation**: [To be decided]
-- **Utilities & Libraries**: [To be decided]
+- **Utilities & Libraries**: Log4j
+- **Other Technologies**: [To be decided]
-- **Development Environment**: IntelliJ IDEA

 We appreciate your interest in Shepherd and look forward to sharing our progress.
 Stay tuned!